ldyeax/MazeEngine-Multiplayer-Demo/multiplayer/readme.md

 ## Send messages

-This value will be sent to all players in the room, except for the player who owns this socket.
+This value will be sent to all players in the room.
 ```js
 io.to(cache.user[socket.id].roomId)
 ```